semanticClimate/p/en/posts/barcamp-post2.md

   - hackathon
 ---

-# The sources that SemanticClimate can use for Climate Justice

 *A lightly edited transcript of a conversation between Waheb Mehdi and Peter Murray-Rust 2023-09-13 .
 Discussing what might happen and what resources might be used.
 However it's also a general overview of what #sC can offer any community or project*
 *P:* Can you tell us about your ideas for extracting knowledge on climate justice particularly with reference to the Berlin Barcamp, which is in a weeks time.